As per research conducted by the Solar Technical Assistance Team (STAT), the productive life of a solar panel degrades at the rate of 0.5% every year.

 When to Use Solar Panel Protective Covers

 Yes, you need to cover your solar panels when not in use for extended periods and just in case harsh weather strikes.
-However, are there reasons or occasions when you should use solar panel covers even when in use?
+However, are there reasons or occasions you should use solar panel covers even when in use?
 Well, at least two, and they are listed below –

 For Protection from Overheating